CryPTSys/ContCarSim/README.md

 # carousel_simulator
 The simulator is contained in the "simulator" folder.
+MEX files have been compiled for Windows machines.
+C sources are provided.

-Please refer to the following article for further information about the simulator: <br>
+Please refer to UserManual.pdf for instructions on how to use the simulator.

+How to cite: <br>
-Destro, F., Nagy, Z. K. and M. Barolo.
-A benchmark simulator for quality-by-design and quality-by-control studies in continuous pharmaceutical manufacturing ‒ Intensified filtration-drying of paracetamol/ethanol slurries.
-Submitted to: _Comput.
+Destro, F., Nagy, Z. K. and M. Barolo (2022).
+A benchmark simulator for quality-by-design and quality-by-control studies in continuous pharmaceutical manufacturing ‒ Intensified filtration-drying of paracetamol/ethanol slurries. _Comput.
 Chem.
-Eng._
+Eng., In press._